 There is a system clock control register implemented to select the clock used in the MCU.
-This register consists of a USB clock control bit (USBCKEN), a second suspend mode control bit (SUSP2) and a system clock selection bit (SYSCLK).
+This register consists of USB clock control bit (USBCKEN), second suspend mode control bit (SUSP2) and system clock selection (SYSCLK)

-The endpoint selection is determined by EPS2, EPS1 and EPS0.
+And to define which endpoint FIFO is select by EPS2, EPS1 and EPS0.

-Bit No. Label R/W Reset Functions 0~2 EPS0~ EPS2 R/W 0 Accessing endpoint FIFO selection, EPS2, EPS1, EPS0: 000: Select endpoint 0 FIFO 001: Select endpoint 1 FIFO 010: Select endpoint 2 FIFO 011: Select endpoint 3 FIFO 100: Select endpoint 4 FIFO 101: reserved for future expansion, cannot be used 110: reserved for future expansion, cannot be used 111: reserved for future expansion, cannot be used If the selected endpoints do not exist, the related function will be absent.
+Bit No. Label R/W Reset Functions 0~2 EPS0~EPS2 R/W 0 Accessing endpoint FIFO selection, EPS2, EPS1, EPS0: 000: Select endpoint 0 FIFO 001: Select endpoint 1 FIFO 010: Select endpoint 2 FIFO 011: reserved for future expansion, cannot be used 100: reserved for future expansion, cannot be used 101: reserved for future expansion, cannot be used 101: reserved for future expansion, cannot be used 110: reserved for future expansion, cannot be used 111: reserved for future expansion, cannot be used 111: reserved for future expansion, cannot be used If the selected endpoints are not existed, the related functions will be absent.
 3 USBCKEN R/W 0 USB clock control bit.
 When this bit is set to "1", it indicates that the USB clock is enabled.
 Otherwise, the USB clock is turned-off.
-4 SUSP2 R/W 0 This bit is used for reducing power consumption in the suspend mode.
-In normal mode, clear this bit to "0" In the HALT mode, set this bit to "1" to reducing power consumption.
-5 f {SYS} 24MHz R/W 0 This bit is used to define if the MCU system clock comes form an external OSC or comes from the PLL output 24MHz clock.
-0: system clock sourced from OSC 1: system clock sourced from the PLL output 24MHz 6 SYSCLK R/W 0 This bit is used to specify the MCU system clock oscillator frequency.
-For a 6MHz crystal oscillator or resonator, set this bit to "1".
-For a 12MHz crystal oscillator or resonator, clear this bit to "0".
+4 SUSP2 R/W 0 This bit is used for reducing power consumption in suspend mode.
+In normal mode, clean this bit to "0" In HALT mode, set this bit to "1" for reducing power consumption.
+5 f SYS 24MHz R/W 0 This bit is used to define the MCU system clock comes form external OSC or system clock comes PLL output 24MHz clock.
+0: system clock comes from OSC 1: system clock comes from PLL output 24MHz 6 SYSCLK R/W 0 This bit is used to specify the system clock oscillator frequency used by MCU.
+If a 6MHz crystal oscillator or resonator is used, this bit should be set to "1".
+If a 12MHz crystal oscillator or resonator is used. this bit should be cleared to "0".